derailed-dash/Advent-of-Code/docs/python/regex.md

 Check out this [tutorial](https://docs.python.org/3/howto/regex.html){:target="_blank"} for a guide on how to build patterns.

-Then, make a note of this [the awesome regexr.com](https://regexr.com/){:target="_blank"}, which is a great place to test and build your regular expressions.
+Then, make a note of the awesome [regexr.com](https://regexr.com/){:target="_blank"}, which is a great place to test and build your regular expressions.
 It also includes some really useful cheat sheets and references.

 ## Matching Patterns in Python